oharac/econ_courses/econ230b/reading_reflections/3_congestion_reflections.md

 Bonus reading:

 * Varian, H. R. (2016).
 How to Build an Economic Model in Your Spare Time.
 The American Economist, 61(1), 10.
-    * I found this on Hal Varian's page - not related to congestion externalities at all, but very interesting and enlightening.
+    * I found this on Hal Varian's page - not related to congestion externalities at all, but fun, interesting, and enlightening.

 While I am not particularly interested in the economics of transportation, it's pretty easy to see connections to the fields I am more interested in.
 Also, as a long-time resident of the SF Bay Area, many of the issues discussed in these readings could readily be applied to problems with the SF Bay transportation network.